Official-MoonDao/documentation/README.md

 - [Sync](https://help.obsidian.md/Obsidian+Sync/Introduction+to+Obsidian+Sync)
 - [Templates](https://help.obsidian.md/Plugins/Templates)

-If Obsidian Sync is installed and your vault i[[@FlaneganEtAl2008]]s connected to the shared remote vault, the following settings are preferred:
+If Obsidian Sync is installed and your vault is connected to the shared remote vault, the following settings are preferred:

 - [x] Sync images
 - [ ] Sync audio